sirch-inc/sirch-coin/README.md

 1. Use your `git` tools to pull down the latest code from the `sirch-coin` repo.
 2. In your terminal, type `npm i` to install the latest dependencies.
 ON FAILURE: consult a developer.
-3. Type `npm start` to run the project on [http://localhost:3000](http://localhost:3000).
+3. Type `npm run dev` to run the project on [http://localhost:5175](http://localhost:5173).
 ON FAILURE: consult a developer.

 ## Making Changes & Submitting Pull Requests